-A company wiki is a type of knowledge management software: an updatable source of internal company information.
+A corporate wiki is a type of knowledge management software: an updatable source of internal company information.
 They’re versatile and easy to set up, and, unlike even a few years ago, many of them integrate with team communications platforms like Slack or Teams.

 And because Guru was founded on the idea of Slack integration, we know why: By adding an internal wiki to your comms platform, you can access your entire knowledge base without interrupting the conversation.